Overview

 // Get sent email details

-const email = await inbound.emails.get(id)
+const email = await inbound.email.sent.get(id)

 console.log('Email status:', email.last_event)